cardano-foundation/CIPs/CIP-0030/README.md

 Extensions can be seen as a smart versioning scheme.
 Except that, instead of being a monotonically increasing sequence of numbers, they are multi-dimensional feature set that can be toggled on and off at will.
 This is a versioning "à-la-carte" which is useful in a context where:

-1. There are multiple concurrent standardization efforts on different fronts to accomodate a rapidly evolving ecosystem;
+1. There are multiple concurrent standardization efforts on different fronts to accommodate a rapidly evolving ecosystem;
 2. Not everyone agrees and has desired to support every existing standard;
 3. There's a need from an API consumer standpoint to clearly identify what features are supported by providers.